nasa/earthdata-search/.github/bundle-size-comment-template.md

 {{/if}}

 {{#if diff.indexJsSize includeZero=false}}
-The index.js is larger than main by {{diff.indexJsSize}}. :exclamation:
+The index.js is larger than main by {{diff.indexJsSize}} kB. :exclamation:
 {{else}}
-The index.js is smaller than main by {{diff.indexJsSize}}. :tada:
+The index.js is smaller than main by {{diff.indexJsSize}} kB. :tada:
 {{/if}}

 Run `npx vite-bundle-visualizer` to review the bundle in more detail.